veddox/stockslayer/README.md

 and thus their share price, can be impacted by randomly occuring events.

-StockSlayer is licensed under the terms of the MIT License.
+##Copyright
-Copyright (c) 2016 by Daniel Vedder and Niklas Götz
+Copyright (c) 2016 by Daniel Vedder and Niklas Götz StockSlayer is licensed under the terms of the MIT License.